 - Specialist Pharmacy Service: The specialist pharmacy service has pages on the Pfizer vaccine here including information on handling in PCNs and general information and guidance.
 This includes advice on anticoagulation and the Pfizer vaccine.

-- Londonwide LMCs have issued guidance for GP practices.
-BMA Guidance is also available (Updated 21st December 2020)
+- Londonwide LMCs have issued guidance for GP practices (Updated 16th February 2021).
+BMA Guidance is also available (Updated 16th February 2021)

 - Anaphylaxis: There is not a requirement for 15 minutes observation after administering the Oxford/AstraZeneca vaccine unless this is indicated after clinical assessment.
 The MHRA guidance about the use of the Pfizer/BioNTech vaccine in those with a history of anaphylaxis – and the 15 minute post-vaccination observation period for all patients – remain in place.
 Note also that patients should not drive nor operate machinery for 15 minutes after being vaccinated with either vaccine.

 - SEL CCG Covid vaccine advice to GP practices for individuals with previous allergic reactions’, here.
 When a patient attends either a community vaccine site e.g. Pharmacy or a GP hub for their COVID vaccination, the green book must be consulted in regards to allergy advice.
 If there are clear contraindications against the green book guidance then please use Advice and Guidance on e-RS, selecting the allergy service at Guys Hospital.
 If you are at a vaccine hub please refer the patient back to their GP in order to do this.
 The allergy service will reply via e-RS within 24 hours (Monday-Friday) with the next steps.
 Please do not email us or ask your patients to email us directly as we will be unable to deal with requests outside of e-RS.
 If we need to see the patient we would then ask the requestor to make a referral so that we can see the patient in clinic for further investigations.